jbetz-jhu/CovariateAdjustmentTutorial/time_to_event_mistie_simulated.md

-effect are usually based on summaries of the outcome distribution that explicitly reference the scale of measurement of the outcome which facilitate evaluation of clinical importance, such as the mean, median, or proportion above or below a clinically meaningful threshold
-\[@Rudser2012\].
-The hazard function is the instantaneous rate at which events occur, which changes over time, and does not quantify the expected length of time until the event \[@Rudser2012\].
+effect are usually based on summaries of the outcome distribution that explicitly reference the scale of measurement of the outcome which facilitate evaluation of clinical importance, such as the mean, median, or proportion above or below a clinically meaningful threshold (Rudser, LeBlanc, and Emerson 2012).
+The hazard function is the instantaneous rate at which events occur, which changes over time, and does not quantify the expected length of time until the event (Rudser, LeBlanc, and Emerson 2012).

-Since quantities such as survival probabilities (e.g. survival at 5 years), quantiles (e.g. median, 75<sup>th</sup> percentile), or the restricted mean survival time (RMST, e.g. average time without an event in the 5 yeras post randomization) explicitly reference the time frame of events, they may be more clinically meaningful for comparing treatments \[@Rudser2012\].
-Survival probability and RMST are interpretable under violations of the proportional hazards assumption, and estimators for these quantities exist that are doubly robust (i.e. consistent if either the censoring or survival distributions are consistently estimated) and are at least as efficient as the K-M estimator \[@Diaz2018\].
+Since quantities such as survival probabilities (e.g. survival at 5 years), quantiles (e.g. median, 75<sup>th</sup> percentile), or the restricted mean survival time (RMST, e.g. average time without an event in the 5 yeras post randomization) explicitly reference the time frame of events, they may be more clinically meaningful for comparing treatments (Rudser, LeBlanc, and Emerson 2012).
+Survival probability and RMST are interpretable under violations of the proportional hazards assumption, and estimators for these quantities exist that are doubly robust (i.e. consistent if either the censoring or survival distributions are consistently estimated) and are at least as efficient as the K-M estimator (Dı́az et al. 2018).

 While covariate-adjusted hazard ratios can be obtained from a Cox PH model, these are conditional treatment effects: they are the estimated